Ruuben Kaalep: Accusations of Nazism, anti-Semitism and right-wing extremism

-In April 2019, journalist Mikk Salu published an article in Eesti Ekspress describing incidents from Kaalep's past, which were just a few examples from a long documented history, on the basis of which Salu considered it justified to claim that Ruuben Kaalep is a Nazi and an anti-Semite.
+In April 2019, journalist Mikk Salu published an article in Eesti Ekspress describing several anti-semitic incidents from Kaalep's past, alleged that he is a Nazi and an anti-Semite.

 In high school, Kaalep allegedly directed a play questioning the Holocaust.
 Between 2009 and 2014, Kaalep was actively involved in the editing of the Estonian section of the anti-Semitic and Nazi online encyclopaedia Metapedia.
 In 2016, Kaalep posted a photo of himself with US far-right activist Paul Ray Ramsey on his Instagram page, captioning the photo "fashy goyim", which, according to journalist Mikk Salu, means "fascist non-Jews" in neo-Nazi parlance.
-Kaalep has commented on Salu's allegation: "This is an internet meme, and such an interpretation of the meme rather shows the journalist's inaccuracy."
+Kaalep has commented on Salu's allegation: "This is an internet meme, and such an interpretation of the meme rather shows the journalist's incompetence."

 In March, Kaalep shared a photo of himself and his companions standing behind Simon Wiesenthal Centre director Efraim Zuroff, holding their noses and, in Mikk Salu's opinion, mocking the man.
 According to Kaalep, this disrespect was not directed at people of Jewish ethnicity, but at Efraim Zuroff alone, who "has for decades made statements that are hostile to Estonia and slanderous of our freedom struggle."
 In the same year, Kaalep also shared a photo on Twitter in which he poses with American neo-Nazi Richard B. Spencer.
 According to Kaalep, Spencer wanted to take a picture with him and he "disagrees with very many of his views, including the glorification of imperialism and Russophilia."
 In February 2019, Kaalep organised Greg Johnson and Olena Semenyaka to perform for the Young Relievers.
 Semenyaka was the foreign secretary of the Ukrainian parliamentary party, the National Corps and had represented Ukrainian nationalists at meetings and conferences in many European countries.
 The National Corps was based on the Azov Battalion, whose soldiers were also legally assisted by the Estonian state.
 Semenyaka was one of the most influential figures in the Ukrainian nationalist movement.

 In May 2019, when Marine Le Pen was visiting Estonia for discussions with EKRE, MP Kaalep and Le Pen took a selfie together with both flashing the "OK" hand gesture.

 Earlier, in 2015, Ruuben Kaalep's manifestations of far-right extremism had been discussed by historian Aro Velmet, who at the time pointed out that Kaalep had posed with the symbol of the War of Independence Victory Column on the EKRE website.
 Velmet saw in it the insignia of the Estonian volunteer division in the World War II.